artem-budnikov/dev-hub/docs/getting-started/installing-gridgain.md

 ```
 Refer to `DEVNOTES.txt` from the source package for more details.

-## Starting a GridGain Cluster
+## Starting a GridGain Node

-You can start your GridGain cluster, using a command line interface, with the default configuration file or a custom
+A GridGain node can be started from command line either with default configuration or by passing a custom configuration file.
-configuration file.
-You can start as many nodes as you like.
-GridGain nodes will discover each other automatically.
+You can start as many nodes as you like and they will all automatically discover each other.

 ### With Default Configuration

-To start a GridGain cluster node with the default configuration, open the command shell and, assuming you are in `IGNITE_HOME`
+To start a GridGain node with the default configuration, open the command shell and, assuming you are in `IGNITE_HOME`
 (GridGain installation folder), just type this:

 ```